Exceptional Student and Elementary Education

 Students interested in teaching Science or Math at the middle or secondary level will complete one of 5 UWF-Teach programs (Biology, Chemistry, Environmental Science, Mathematics, or Physics).
 For additional information review the undergraduate degrees in the catalog.

-Responsibility for the teacher education programs at The University rests with the Dean of the College of Education and Professional Studies, who is the head of the Professional Education Unit.
+Responsibility for the teacher education programs at the University rests with the Dean of the School of Education, who is the head of the Professional Education Unit.

 Admission to Teacher Education